sucong0826/iSortBox/README.md

  ### Why iSortBox?
  ![iSortBox_pt1](./pngs/iSortBox_pt1.png)

  What iSortBox tries to solve is **to standardize the usage of sorting in a project**.
 That's the aim of iSortBox.
-There is no advanced skills and technologies in iSortBox, instead, it just simplifies sorting by encapsulating several standardized and  processed steps to make you sort easily.
+There are no advanced skills and technologies in iSortBox, instead, it just simplifies sort by encapsulating several standardized and  processed steps to make you sort easily.

  Therefore, iSortBox acts as a helper framework.
 Once you want to sort a disordered set, iSortBox will help you solve the sorting issue.